AaronLi43/PrivacyDemo/QUESTION_PRESENCE_AUDIT_IMPLEMENTATION.md

 - **Question Words**: What, How, Why, When, Where, Who, Did, Do, Can, Are, Is, Could, Would, Will, Have, Has, Was, Were
 - **Validation**: Ensures questions are relevant and appropriate for context

-### Final Question Handling
+### Final Question Handling (7th Question)
-- **Special Detection**: Final questions are detected when `isFinalQuestion = true`
+- **Special Detection**: Final questions (7th question) are detected when `isFinalQuestion = true`
-- **Forced Regeneration**: If a final question response lacks questions, it's automatically regenerated
+- **Forced Regeneration**: If the 7th question response lacks questions, it's automatically regenerated with higher confidence (0.98)
-- **Question Inclusion**: Final questions must include the actual question before concluding
+- **Question Inclusion**: The 7th question must include the actual final question before concluding
-- **Exception Logic**: Only after the final question has been asked should summaries be allowed
+- **Exception Logic**: Only after the 7th question has been asked and answered should summaries be allowed
+- **Specific Issue**: Addresses the problem where the chatbot generates responses like "That's fantastic feedback..." without including the final question

+### NEXT_QUESTION Prefix Leakage Fix (6th Question)
+- **Issue**: The "NEXT_QUESTION:" prefix was appearing in responses sent to users
+- **Root Cause**: Incomplete prefix removal logic in the backend
+- **Solution**: Enhanced prefix detection and removal with multiple regex patterns
+- **Patterns**: Handles variations like "NEXT_QUESTION:", "NEXT_QUESTION", and different positions in text
+- **Cleanup**: Final cleanup step removes any remaining NEXT_QUESTION text
+- **System Prompt**: Updated to clarify that prefix is for internal use only

 ### Follow-Up Mode Handling
 - **Strict Question Requirement**: When `followUpMode = true`, questions are ALWAYS required in responses